REHABILITATION ENGINEERING AND ROBOTICS LABORATORY

 - Development of methods to study effect of therapy and central nervous system reorganization associated with therapeutic used of prosthetics and robotics.

-- Development of input systems to control assistive and prosthetic devices
+- Development of input systems to control assistive and robotic devices

-- Development of multimodal/hybrid prosthetic and bio-robotic semi-automated control methods
+- Development of multimodal/hybrid bio-robotic semi-automated control methods

 People in the lab

-- Mads Jochumsen, Assistant Professor from Neural engineering and neurophysiology group - BCI control in the MultiRob project: Multimodal control of assistive robotic arms for severely disabled individuals
+- Mads Jochumsen, Associate Professor from Neural engineering and neurophysiology group - BCI control in the MultiRob project: Multimodal control of assistive robotic arms for severely disabled individuals

 - Mikkel Thøgersen, Postdoc – System integration and Experimentation in the EXOTIC : Assistive personal robotics platform with an exoskeleton using the tongue for intelligent control as a use case

-- Daniel Johansen, Research assistant: Myo and Tongue based hybrid of the SMARTHAND, and in the MultiRob project where it is combined with semiautonomous control
+- Daniel Johansen, Postdoc: Myo and Tongue based hybrid of the SMARTHAND, and in the MultiRob project where it is combined with semiautonomous control

 - Mohammed Hamdy Abdelhafiz, PhD student: Bio-robotic soft hand exoskeleton